July 18, 2016 in Strategy by

 Time is Money

 When I say a solution takes time or money, I’m oversimplifying.
-Channels that take time, will cost money.
-Channels that cost money will take a little time.
+Channels that take time will cost money, and channels that cost money will take a little time.

-For example: if you are running a PPC campaign, you need to look into it at least once a week.
-From there you’ll need to make tweaks and optimizations to get more from your campaign.
+For example, if you are running a PPC campaign, you need to look into it at least once a week.
+Then, you’ll need to make tweaks and optimizations to get more from your campaign.

 This is also why I have a business.
 Companies pay me in exchange for time.
-As a consultant, some companies pay me to help them be more efficient with their time and money.
+Some companies pay me as a consultant to help them be more efficient with their time and money.

-A Little from Column A, A Little from Column B
+A Little from Column A and A Little from Column B

-If you have a little more time or a little more money, why not do a couple things at a time?
-When you combine some of these efforts, you’ll get a little more out of each.
+If you have more time or money, why not do a few things at once?
+Combining some of these efforts means you’ll get a little more out of each.

 Whatever You Do, Measure It!